 - items that students do not take individual possession of (for example, class sets of devices, sports equipment, whole-school subscriptions)

 - items that are developed and produced by the school (for example, school-developed workbooks, school-developed exam papers)

 - activities or services (for example, camps, excursions, events, device repair costs).

 Financial help for families

-- nominate a parent payment contact person(s) to support families with parent payment arrangements.
+- nominate a parent payment contact person(s) to support families with financial help arrangements and support programs.